cubernetes/ft_transcendence/README.md

 - Log management and observability (ELK + Grafana) - Sonia
 - Game statistics also on Blockchain - John

+## Debug
+- Websockets: Use wscat to connect to frontend (or backend via container IP): wscat -c ws://localhost:8080/ws

 ## License

 - [CC0 1.0 Universal](COPYING)